AY2526S1-CS2103T-T09-4/tp/docs/UserGuide.md

 <div markdown="1" class="alert alert-success">:bulb: **Tips:**
 - The search is case-insensitive so don't worry about capitalisation!
-- Persons matching all parameters will be returned (i.e. AND search).
+- Persons matching all stated parameters will be returned (i.e. AND search).
 - If no prefix is specified, find will resort to search by name for the given keyword.
 </div>